If I call you or make an appointment will anyone else find out?

 Patients are recommended to be in "MIld Withdrawal" as defined by the Clinical Opiate Withdrawal Scale (COWS).
 If you are not experiencing mild withdrawal symptoms, you risk putting yourself into severe withdrawal when you take your first buprenorphine dose.
 This is called precipitated withdrawal.
 The amount of time you need to wait between your last opioid dose and your first buprenorphine dose is not just a function of time (hours or days), it is largely a function of how long acting the last opioid you took is, and what dose you have been taking.
 For example, heroin and most pain pills are relatively short acting, but methadone is long acting and requires much more time to get out of your system.
-There is also a big difference between large and small doses of pain pills or street drugs, and your tolerance will have a lot to do with how long you will need to wait to take your first dose of Suboxone (or other buprenorphine medication).
+There is also a big difference between large and small doses; your tolerance will have a lot to do with how long you will need to wait to take your first dose of Suboxone (or other buprenorphine medication).
 Please be honest with your provider about your drug history so they can help you smoothly transition to buprenorphine.

 How often do I need to come in for doctor visits?